 A great way to discover new authors with freebie chapters, short stories, and even novels.
 Syncs right into your Kindle Fire.

 This reading interface supports most popular ebook formats, and is extremely customizable, so that you can create your own online reading environment.
 Access reads through your library or bring your own books by uploading to Google Drive and connecting to the app.
+There’s also a premium version with more features.

 Another discovery platform, Oodles boasts 50,000+ reads and more than 10 languages.
 So learn Russian, why not.